PrincetonUniversity/codePost-tools/README.md

 - The directory tree for the submissions to `"My Assignment"` in course `"COS101"` taught during `"S2019"` would be `/n/fs/tigerfile/Files/COS101_S2019/My_Assignment/`.
 There are two subdirectories: `submissions` contains a folder per submission; `by_netid` contains a folder per student (and so some submissions are duplicated as they appear for each student).

+- You can find more general information about [Tigerfile on the CS guide](https://csguide.cs.princeton.edu/academic/tigerfile).

+### About RunScript...

 - The autograders used in Princeton CS' intro courses typically outputs the result of processing a submission in the hidden folder `.output`, such that the result of submission `XXXXXX` would be available as `.output/XXXXXX.output.txt`.
 This can be changed in this part of the configuration file (or commented out if not using these autograders):

   ```yaml